 Nationwide gives an example of £1,200 on its FlexDirect account, which charges no interest at all and no fees for the first 12 months.

-To qualify for the Santander 123 account, you need to be able to pay in £500 a month, every month, and you'll have to pay an account fee of £2 a month.
-Then you'll get an interest-free overdraft for four months so long as you use the bank's 'dedicated switching service' to transfer over your direct debits.
+To qualify for these perks you need to be able to deposit at least £500 a month, set up at least two direct debits and pay a £2 monthly account fee.
+You'll get an interest-free overdraft for four months (representative £1,200) so long as you use the bank's 'dedicated switching service' to transfer over your direct debits.

 With the Santander Everyday account, you can get the same interest-free overdraft of up to £1,200 for four months but you don’t have to pay the £2 monthly fee and you won’t earn cashback.

 After four months, both accounts will apply a 'usage fee' of £1 a day.

 Alternatively you can get a £500 overdraft from First Direct with its 1st Account, of which the first £250 is absolutely interest-free.